 How reliable is it?

 Owners worried about the potentially costly complications of an engine failure or gremlins in the four-wheel drive system can rest assured, as the transmission in the GT-R is famed for both its durability and its ability to withstand tuning.
 Its rating in the Warranty Direct Reliability index reflects this, with very few engine issues reported, and most problems relating to the electrics.
-While the GT-R is given a relatively poor rating, this is down to the (relative) expense of the repairs carried out, rather than their frequency.
+While the GT-R is given a relatively poor rating, this is down to the expense of any repairs carried out, rather than the frequency.
 On the plus side, because the car has been in production a long time, all the early issues have been ironed out.
-Owner reviews on our website reflect this, too, with almost all of them reporting perfect reliability, with the only caveats to the ownership being the six-month service intervals, and cost of fuel and tyres.
+Owner reviews on our website reflect this, too, with almost all reporting perfect reliability, with the only caveats to the ownership being the brief six-month service intervals, and cost of fuel and tyres.

 How safe is it?